top of page

 By attaching adjustable feet to the bottoms of my split keyboard, I could tilt the two halves upward in the middle, reducing the twisting that often occurs in the wrist when typing.
 This significantly reduced wrist pain by helping to alleviate the onset of Carpal Tunnel syndrome.
 As you can see in the image below, my split, tented keyboard still straddles my computer mouse.
 However, there was still one final step to complete.

-Through all of these transitions toward a more ergonomic, efficient typing environment, one keyboard property had remained the same: the offset layout.
-The uneven rows and slanting columns were still there, a reminder of the old limitations of mechanical typewriters.
-So, as you can see in the image below, I made one final switch to a new layout (and form factor) with a new keyboard, which you can back on Kickstarter right now:
+Through all of these transitions toward a more ergonomic, efficient typing environment, one property of the traditional keyboard had remained the same: the offset layout.
+The staggered, uneven rows and slanting columns were still there: a reminder of the old limitations of mechanical typewriters.
+So, as you can see in the image below, I made one final switch to a new layout (and form factor) with the new Dygma Defy keyboard, which you can see in different orientation below:

-An astute observer will notice that although this final keyboard is still split and still tented , it is nevertheless quite different.
-The main keys are arranged in nice, neat columns, while the thumb keys are arranged in an arc along the bottom.
-While not as extremely geometrical as an ortholinear layout, this layout has actually been better designed, since it conforms to the human hand-----not a robot or a mechanical typewriter.
+An astute observer will notice that although this final keyboard is still split and still tented , it is nevertheless quite different from my previous Dygma Raise.
+The main keys of the Defy are arranged in nice, neat columns, while the thumb keys are arranged in an arc along the bottom.
+While not as extremely geometrical as an ortholinear layout, this layout is better designed to conform to the human hand.
 The keys are arranged in columns because our fingers extend and retract far better than they move side to side.
 The columns are shifted slightly up or down because our fingers are slightly different lengths.
 The thumb clusters are full of buttons because our strongest fingers should do the most work and are the most flexible and precise.
 Finally, the thumb clusters are curved because our thumbs move side to side far better than they extend and retract.
-With this final adjustment to my keyboard, my ergonomic typing journey is complete!

 In short, I have made changes to all three of the primary keyboard characteristics: